britram/rains-prototype/draft-trammell-rains-protocol.md

 and are nameable; subject addresses with less than the maximum prefix length are subject network addresses, and are delegatable.

 The value of the context (6) key, if present, is a UTF-8 string containing the name of the context in which the Address Assertion is valid.
-If not present, the context of the Address Assertion is inherited from the containing Address Zone.
-See {{context-in-address-assertions}}.
+See
+{{context-in-address-assertions}}.

 The value of the objects (7) key is an array of objects, as defined in
 {{cbor-object}}.
 Only object types redirection, delegation, and registrant are available for subject network addresses, and only object type name is available for subject host addresses.

-## Address Zone body {#cbor-revzone}

-Assertions about addresses can be grouped into zones, where all the assertions within the zone are contained within the zone's address.
-These Address Zones are similar to Zones containing assertions about names, but are keyed by network address and restricted in their semantics.

-An Address Zone body is a map.
-Zones MUST contain signatures (0), subject-addr (5), content (23), and context (6) keys.

-Signatures on the Zone are to be verified against the appropriate key for the Zone in the given context, as described in {{signatures-in-assertions}}.

-The value of the subject-addr (5) key is a three element CBOR array.
-The first element of the array is the address family encoded as an object type, 2 for IPv6 addresses and 3 for IPv4 addresses.
-The second element is the prefix length encoded as an integer, 0-127 for IPv6 and 0-31 for IPv4.
-The third element is the address, encoded as in {{cbor-object}}.
-Only subject network addresses are acceptable for Address Zones.

-The value of the content (23) key is an array of Address Assertion bodies as defined in {{cbor-revassert}}.
-The Address Assertions within the content array MUST fall completely within the network designated by the subject-addr value.

-The value of the context (6) key is a UTF-8 encoded string containing the name of the context for which the Zone is valid.

 ## Address Query body {#cbor-revquery}

-Queries for assertions about addresses are similar to queries for assertions about names, but have semantic restrictions similar to those for Address Assertions and Address Zones.
+Queries for assertions about addresses are similar to queries for assertions about names, but have semantic restrictions similar to those for Address Assertions.

 An Address Query body is a map.
 Queries MUST contain the subject-addr (5), context (6), query-types (10), and query-expires (12) keys.
 Address Queries MAY contain